All Episodes

 It's half and half, I think.

-I mean you know it's we I mean I I can tell I'm getting older 'cause I'm writing.
+I mean, I can tell I'm getting older because I'm writing.

 I used to write like crazy.

-I still write every single day, but you know, I ha I have these two shows, they can wear down.
+I still write every single day, but, you know, I have these two shows.

-It's like it's it's it's hard to find that time to actually write.
+It's like it's hard to find that time to actually write.

-But I find that like it's right I can't do a show without having the writing there because it's my safety net.
+But I find that like, I can't do a show without having the writing there because it's my safety net.

 And then you find out that the funniest things weren't written at all.

-They come up they come up ex extemporaneously, and it's like because your brain without you trying makes connections, you know, without you even knowing it.
+And it's like because your brain, without you trying, makes connections, you know, without you even knowing it.

 It's kind of crazy.

-And the next thing you know, the joke is so much better than that stupid one you spent twenty minutes working on.
+And the next thing you know, the joke is so much better than that stupid one you spent 20 minutes working on.

-When when do you feel a sense of urgency that wait a minute, I got a strong opinion on this and I'm gonna express it right here and and not in a joking fashion, because I see that side of your show also.
+When do you feel a sense of urgency that, wait a minute, I got a strong opinion on this, and I'm going to express it right here and not in a joking fashion because I see that side of your show also.

-You know, it's it i it the weird thing about this is the irony of this the trans movement is how we're talking about a really tiny segment of society.
+You know, the weird thing about this is the irony of the trans movement is how we're talking about a really tiny segment of society.

-Like when they try to teach gender identity to first, second and third graders or elementary school kids.
+Seem like when they try to teach gender identity to first, second, and third graders or elementary school kids.

-Yeah, or getting or or advocating for hormone blockers or surgery To kids that aren't even allowed to, you know, have decisions on getting a tattoo or going to an R-rated movie, and yet they can somehow be allowed to like decide.
+Yeah, or getting or advocating for hormone blockers or surgery to kids that aren't even allowed to, you know, have decisions on getting a tattoo or going to an R-rated movie, and yet they can somehow be allowed to decide.

-Like you that you can't know that your child wants to change.
+Like you can't know that your child wants to change.

-This stuff makes me crazy because I feel like it drives me nuts.
+can't know and I thought this stuff and I don't have kids this stuff makes me crazy because I feel like it drives me nuts I'm with you.

 Yeah, there's something deeply psychopathic about it.

-And it's it's it's like w uh uh a a s a small fraction of society is de is is demanding that an entire ninety-nine point nine percent of society bend to their will.
+And it's like a small fraction of society is demanding that an entire, 99.9% of society bend to their will.

-Like they need they that these activists need to create new trans disciples because it's so rare.
+Like these activists need to create new trans disciples because it's so rare.

 It's so strange.

-And then you see the ones that are getting arrested, uh, this New Hampshire uh lawmaker that was endorsed by Swalwell and beta Auroric.
+And then you see the ones that are getting arrested, this New Hampshire lawmaker that was endorsed by Swalwell and Beto O'Rourke.

-And it's like how okay, how did this happen?
+And it's like, okay, how did this happen?

 Well, they had the protection of an identity.

-Like if you can't dare question them because they're they're up they have marginalized status.
+Like, you can't dare question them because they have marginalized status.

 So now we're being taken advantage by the marginalized.

-And it it's just to me, I find that I I I think that Dave Chappelle hit it first and hit it often, that this is not something that should be taken seriously.
+And it's just, to me, I find that I think that Dave Chappelle hit it first and hit it often, that this is not something that should be taken seriously.

 It has enough absurdity in it that you should be making fun of it.